PAMELA SINGH

 New York Times critic Roberta Smith observes, “These beautiful additions transform the images into deities … the results possess an entrancing nocturnal luminosity and combine the stylized naturalism of Indian miniatures with the symbolic geometry of Tantric art, while adding touches of contemporary self-awareness and humor.”

-Singh’s work has been shown internationally, most recently in Kunsthalle Emden, Germany; Manchester Museum, UK; Daimler Contemporary, Berlin; Philadelphia Museum of Art; and Asian Art Museum of San Francisco.
-Her work is held in the permanent collections of San Jose Museum of Art, The Smithsonian National Museum of Asian Art, The Philadelphia Museum of Art, The Royal Ontario Museum, The Art Complex Museum of Duxbury, The Daimler Contemporary Berlin, The University of North Carolina, Auckland Museum of Art as well as many private collections worldwide.
+Singh’s work has been shown internationally, most recently in the Irish Museum of Modern Art, Ireland; Triennial Bruges, Belgium; Spore Initiative, Germany; Photo Museum Antwerp, Belgium; Barbican Centre, UK; Design Museum, UK; Kunsthalle Emden, Germany; Manchester Museum, UK; Daimler Contemporary, Berlin; Philadelphia Museum of Art, US; and Asian Art Museum of San Francisco, US.
+Her work is held in the permanent collections of the Cincinnati Art Museum, San Jose Museum of Art, Smithsonian’s National Museum of Asian Art, Philadelphia Museum of Art, Royal Ontario Museum, Art Complex Museum of Duxbury, Daimler Contemporary Berlin, University of North Carolina, Auckland Museum of Art as well as many private collections worldwide.